Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 - It has a mature ecosystem of tools and libraries
 - And it has an amazingly kind and supportive community

-All of these are true.
+All of these statements are true.

-All of these are great reasons to pick Rust up for your next personal or professional project.
+And all of these are great reasons to pick Rust up for your next personal or professional project.

 But in my mind, there's one reason everyone should consider trying out Rust:

-Its.
-Fun.
+Because its fun!

 Seriously, Rust is my happy place.